 ….. and other ways to make a real difference for your child’s learning and progress

 How Brougham Street Nursery spends its allocation of Pupil Premium

-We currently use the funding to supplement the cost of employing all staff to a minimum of a Level 3 qualification in teh Nursery School.
-Research is clear that the higher the qualifications of staff teh better progress children make.
-As of September 2016 we receive £1000.00 of Pupil Premium funding.
+We currently use the funding to meet children's individual needs year.
+As of September 2017 we receive £2114 of Pupil Premium funding.
 We keep a record of the achievement of all children who are eligible for Pupil Premium funding and are able to compare their progress with all children in the nursery.
 This ensures that we get the maximum impact from the money we receive.